Blog

 The Details

 The application was a two-story, 1,900-square-foot home that several family members continuously occupied throughout the day.
-It was an older home that initially had no ductwork running to the 2nd floor, just one 12X12 grill in the floor to allow heat to migrate upstairs.
+It was an older home that initially had no ductwork running to the 2nd floor.
+Just one 12X12 grill in the floor allowed heat to migrate upstairs.
 The contractor did install a supply duct that feeds five 2nd floor ceiling registers from the attic.
 The 2nd floor did not have any return air ductwork.
 Before the zoning system, the homeowners reported experiencing comfort issues if the bedroom doors are closed tightly all night.

 The homes’ existing equipment included: